 Considering the extremely rapid spread of the coronavirus (SARS-CoV-2) worldwide, and in Germany itself, there is understandably also uncertainty regarding holidays and travel.
 We would therefore like to provide information about the current situation.

-Measures to contain and control the spread of coronavirus have been greatly expanded by the authorities.
+In accordance with the Saxon Corona Protection Ordinance (Sächsische Corona-Schutz-Verordnung - SächsCoronaSchVO) dated 12 May 2020, the measures to contain and combat the spread of the corona virus will be eased as of 15 May 2020 As a result, many public and private institutions will be able to reopen, provided that they have an officially approved hygiene-management concept.
 Protecting the population and our visitors has the highest priority.
 Our hospitality industry is handling the situation very responsibly.
 Safety is the top priority!

 If you have any questions regarding your travel package booked through Leipzig Tourismus und Marketing GmbH, please contact us directly at firstname.lastname@example.org.

 To provide you with the best possible information, we have compiled some links below with important content on the subject of the coronavirus.

 - Information about the City of Leipzig

 - Answers to frequently asked questions about the coronavirus (Robert Koch Institute)

 - Robert Koch Institute's current risk assessment on COVID-19